danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-This means that you can benefit from `CaseIterable` capabilities in your library
-and tests, without having to expose them outside these boundaries.
-You can also
-add the `CaseIterable` extension to the test bundle instead of the public project.
+This means that you can benefit from `CaseIterable` capabilities in your library and tests, without having to expose them outside these boundaries.
+You can also add `CaseIterable` extensions to the test bundle instead of the public project.

 ## Conclusion

-`CaseIterable` makes it really easy to test your enums, for instance to verify
-that certain properties or functions behave correctly for all cases.
+`CaseIterable` makes it easy to test your enums, for instance to verify that some properties or functions behave correctly for all cases.

-Note that not all enums can implement `CaseIterable`.
-If your enum cases have
-parameters, you can't, since there are an infinite amount of potential cases.
+Not all enums can implement `CaseIterable` automatically.
+If an enum case has associated values, you must implement it manually, since there's an infinite amount of potential cases.